QUBIC III: Laboratory Characterization: The QUBIC Instrument

-Performance of the bolometric interferometer improves as the number of baselines increases.
+\new{The main parameters which determine the general performance of the bolometric interferometer are the number of baselines and the number of detectors.} Performance of the bolometric interferometer improves as the number of baselines increases since this improves the application of self-calibration by increasing the number of parameters.
+It also leads to a more sharply defined synthesized beam.
 A larger cluster of horns provides more baselines, but this in turn must be sampled by a larger array of detectors in the focal plane.
-As a result, the overall sensitivity of the bolometric interferometer is indirectly a function of the number of detectors in so much as the focal plane must be large enough to match the horn cluster.
+A larger horn cluster is also effectively a larger telescope aperture which increases the power throughput of the system.
+Increasing the number of detectors therefore not only improves the sampling of focal plane but also improves the sensitivity of the instrument by detecting more power.
+As a result, the overall \new{performance} of the bolometric interferometer is \new{not simply} a function of the number of detectors in the focal plane. \new{It also depends on the number of baselines formed by the horn array which must be large enough to match the surface covered by detectors in the focal plane.}

-An additional feature of bolometric interferometry is the ability to do spectroimaging.
-The synthesized beam varies with frequency \citep[for details see][]{2020.QUBIC.PAPER8}.
-In particular, the beam secondary lobes move inward as frequency increases while the central lobe remains in the same place.
-As a result, the Time Ordered Data effectively samples different frequencies as the beam passes over the same point in the sky.
-This frequency selectivity can be deconvolved in the data post processing.
+An additional feature of bolometric interferometry is the possibility to do \new{spectral imaging}.
+The synthesized beam is predicted to vary in a well-understood way with frequency.
+In particular, the beam secondary lobes \new{are closer to the central lobe for higher frequency of incident radiation} while the central lobe remains in the same place \new{across the spectral band}.
+As a result, the time ordered data (TOD) effectively samples different \new{electromagnetic} frequencies as the beam passes over the same point in the sky. \new{An important objective of our calibration campaign was to verify this behaviour with the QUBIC-TD.}

+This \new{spectral} selectivity can be deconvolved in the data post processing.
 The spectral resolution improves with the number of baselines as the synthesized beam has finer secondary lobes with a larger cluster of horns.
-Spectroimaging is an innovative feature of bolometric interferometry which gives QUBIC an important advantage over other CMB imagers \citep[see][for details]{2020.QUBIC.PAPER1,2020.QUBIC.PAPER2} and the possibility to do this with QUBIC has been confirmed (see Section~\ref{sec:syntheticbeam}).
+Spectral imaging is an innovative feature of bolometric interferometry which gives QUBIC an important advantage over other CMB imagers (see Hamilton~et~al.~\cite{2020.QUBIC.PAPER1} and Mousset~et~al.~\cite{2020.QUBIC.PAPER2} for details) and \new{the expected frequency dependence of QUBIC's synthesized beam} has been confirmed (see section~\ref{sec:syntheticbeam}).